 This guide explains Income Tax rates and Personal Allowances for citizens living in the United Kingdom.
 Additional information clarifies how tax bands and the current tax thresholds work.

 The exact amount of Income Tax due in each tax year varies and it usually depends on:

 Even so, Income Tax laws apportion some of your earnings as a tax-free amount each tax year.
 The current tax year started from the 6th of April 2022 and runs through to the 5th of April of 2023.

 Each year the government set an amount of income that is not liable for tax.
 The standard Personal Allowance for the tax year 2022/23 is £12,570.

 Personal Allowances can be bigger for some individuals and couples.
 For example, it will be higher if you claim the Blind Person Allowance or Marriage Allowance.
-But, it will be lower if you have an income over £100,000.
+But, it will be less if you have an income over £100,000.

 |Income Tax Band||Taxable Income||Tax Percentage Rate|